 Clients come to coaching for any number of reasons, but this time of year, I see a renewed interest in self-care.
 For that reason, I’m going to give a high-level synopsis of a recent coaching appointment where the client wanted to facilitate better self-care behavior.

 Stated Goal: “I need to take better care of myself.”

-Drill down: As you might imagine, the above-stated goal is very broad.
+Drill down: As you might imagine, the above-stated goal is comprehensive.
 It could mean anything from exercising more to eating less gluten.
-Once we drilled down to the nitty gritty, the client came up with a list of three things they believed could make an immediate and tangible impact on their lives: exercise, eating more healthily, and getting more sleep.
+Once we drilled down to the nitty-gritty, the client came up with a list of three things they believed could make an immediate and tangible impact on their lives: exercise, eating more healthily, and getting more sleep.
 We worked through all three items, but for our purpose here, we will focus on exercise.